Cytology exam of pleural fluidPleural fluid cytology; Lung cancer - pleural fluid

 A sample of fluid from the pleural space is needed.
-For information on how the sample is obtained, see: Thoracentesis.
+The sample is taken using a procedure called thoracentesis .

-The fluid sample is sent to a laboratory where it is examined under the microscope to determine what the cells look like, and whether they are abnormal.
-"Cytology" refers to the study of cells.
+The fluid sample is sent to a laboratory.
+There, it is examined under the microscope to determine what the cells look like and whether they are abnormal.

 How to Prepare for the Test